-Source Note 1: Corporate information and basis of preparation Australian Accounting Standards issued but not yet effective AASB 108.30 When an entity has not applied a new Australian Accounting Standard that has been issued but is not yet effective, the entity shall disclose: (a) this fact; and (b) known or reasonably estimable information relevant to assessing the possible impact that application of the new Australian Accounting Standard will have on the entity's financial statements in the period of initial application.
-AASB 108.31 In complying with paragraph 30 of AASB 108, an entity considers disclosing: (a) the title of the new Australian Accounting Standard; (b) the nature of the impending change or changes in accounting policy; (c) the date by which application of the Australian Accounting Standard is required; (d) the date as at which it plans to apply the Australian Accounting Standard initially; and (e) either: a discussion of the impact that initial application of the Australian Accounting Standard is expected to have on the entity's financial statements; or (ii) if that impact is not known or reasonably estimable, a statement to that effect.
-General preparation and disclosure guidance Further guidance in relation to the general preparation and disclosure guidance of AASB 101 is contained in Appendix A. Source Note 2: Significant accounting estimates and judgements Significant judgements in applying accounting policies AASB101.122 In the process of applying the company's accounting policies, as disclosed in note 1, management makes various judgements that can significantly affect the amounts recognised in the financial statements.
+Source Note 1: Corporate information Note 1: Corporate information and basis of preparation Australian Accounting Standards issued but not yet effective AASB 108.30 When an entity has not applied a new Australian Accounting Standard that has been issued but is not yet effective, the entity shall disclose: (a) this fact; and (b) known or reasonably estimable information relevant to assessing the possible impact that application of the new Australian Accounting Standard will have on the entity's financial statements in the period of initial application.
+AASB 108.31 In complying with paragraph 30 of AASB 108, an entity considers disclosing: (a) the title of the new Australian Accounting Standard; (b) the nature of the impending change or changes in accounting policy; (c) the date by which application of the Australian Accounting Standard is required; (d) the date as at which it plans to apply the Australian Accounting Standard initially; and (e) either: (i) a discussion of the impact that initial application of the Australian Accounting Standard is expected to have on the entity's financial statements; or (ii) if that impact is not known or reasonably estimable, a statement to that effect.
+General preparation and disclosure guidance Further guidance in relation to the general preparation and disclosure guidance of AASB 101 is contained in Appendix A .
+Source Note 2: Significant accounting estimates and judgements Significant judgements in applying accounting policies AASB101.122 In the process of applying the company's accounting policies, as disclosed in note 1, management makes various judgements that can significantly affect the amounts recognised in the financial statements.
+The judgements made by management in applying the company's accounting policies (apart from those involving estimations, see below) that have the most significant effect on the amounts recognised in the financial statements are as follows: [Outline the judgements made by management in applying the entity's accounting policies that have the most significant effect on the amounts recognised in the financial statements] AASB101.122 An entity shall disclose, along with its significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125 of AASB 101), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements.
+This is illustrated in Appendix C .